Opinion: LiAngelo Ball Could Solve The Chicago Bulls Roster Problem

-According to K.C.
-Johnson of NBC Sports Chicago (read article here and see tweet below), the Bulls have nine players in the league's health and safety protocols.
+According to ESPN's Adrian Wojnarowski, the Bulls have ten players in the league's health and safety protocols.

 Due to the lack of players available to play I believe that they should sign LiAngelo Ball.